Screenly/Anthias/docs/developer-documentation.md

 $ act -W .github/workflows/python-lint.yaml
 ```

-The commant above will run the linter on the all the Python files in the repository.
+The command above will run the linter on the all the Python files in the repository.
 If you want to run the linter
 on a specific file, you can try the commands in the next section.

 ### Running the linter using `venv`